A Review of Neural Networks in Precipitation Prediction: Literature Survey

 \subsubsection{PRISM}

 The Parameter-elevation Regressions on Independent Slopes Model (PRISM) dataset, developed by Oregon State University, provides high-resolution gridded climate data for the conterminous United States\cite{Daly2021}.
-PRISM datasets cover multiple variables, with precipitation (rain + melted snow) as a primary element.
-PRISM precipitation products are available at a spatial resolution of 4~km, with multiple temporal aggregations, including daily, monthly, seasonal and annual means, extending back to 1895 for long-term climate monitoring.
-The methodology uniquely incorporates climatologically aided interpolation, in which short-term records are combined with long-term normals to reduce bias and ensure temporal consistency.
-Precipitation fields incorporate gauge data from diverse sources (e.g., COOP, SNOTEL, CoCoRaHS, USCRN), with radar (NCEP Stage II/IV and later MRMS) blended into the interpolation framework since 2002 for the central and eastern United States.
+PRISM datasets cover multiple variables, with precipitation (rain and melted snow) as a primary element.
+PRISM precipitation products are available at a spatial resolution of 4~km, with multiple temporal aggregations, including daily, monthly, seasonal, and annual means, extending back to 1895 for long-term climate monitoring.
+To construct these detailed precipitation fields, the model collects physical gauge data from diverse sources.
+The uniqueness of PRISM lies in its adoption of climatologically aided interpolation.
+This technology carefully combines short-term weather records with long-term historical averages to reduce measurement bias and ensure temporal consistency.
+Furthermore, since 2002, PRISM has actively blended radar data into its interpolation framework to enhance accuracy for the central and eastern United States.

 PRISM datasets are widely validated and recognized for their superior performance in complex terrain, especially in the western U.S., where orographic gradients are pronounced.
 As such, PRISM is often considered the “climate dataset of record” for U.S. agencies, supporting applications in hydrology, ecology, agriculture, and climate change assessment.